The Evolution of Authority Publishing

 Supporting Nonfiction Authors

 As a frequent speaker at writers conferences and events, Chandler noticed that nonfiction authors were often neglected.
-In 2010, she decided to launch the Nonfiction Writers Conference–an online event featuring 15 speakers.
+In 2010, she decided to launch the Nonfiction Writers Conference–an online event featuring 15 speakers over three days.
 Each year attendees wanted to know how to keep in touch after the event.
 In response, Chandler launched the Nonfiction Authors Association in 2013, which grew quickly to include thousands of members from around the globe.

 Authority Publishing Empowers Nonfiction Authors to Succeed